nasena21/mahjong/11_Manners_for_oﬄine_playing/04_Winning_a_hand.md

 ond ranked player declares tenpai, the dealer would want to declare tenpai and continue the game.
-This is because the induced point difference in case of tenpai–noten is either 3000 (2-player tenpai) or
+This is because the induced point difference in case of tenpai–noten is either 3000 (2-player tenpai) or 4000 (1-player tenpai or 3-player tenpai), each of which exceeds the current point diﬀerence of 2900.

+Declaring ﬁrst can be advantageous only when playing with a bankruptcy rule.
+Suppose one player is at the verge of bankruptcy, having only 1300 points.
+Suppose further that both he and the ﬁrst ranked player have already declared noten.
+In such a situation, if the second ranked player declares tenpai ﬁrst, the third ranked player would have to declare noten even when he has a ready hand.
+Otherwise, the fourth ranked player goes bankrupt and the game is terminated.

+Because of these advantages and disadvantages of declaring ﬁrst, we should stick with the predetermined order for the sake of fairness.

 ## Footnotes
 2